JGL/CCIDiploma-AutumnWinter2020/README.md

 - 1400-1700 - Session 2 for another third of the year, taught by me
 - 1000-1300 (the day after, Tuesday) - Session 3 for the final third of the year, taught by [Alice Stewart](https://alicestew.art/)

-- Hour 1: **Introduction lecture** - watch my introduction lecture on Javascript and p5.js.
+- Hour 1: **Introduction lecture** - use the course Moodle to watch my pre-recorded [introduction lecture on the course, creative coding, Javascript and specifically p5.js](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_00.html).
-- Hour 2: **Introduction workshop** - get to know the course structure, sign up for arts.ac.uk GitHub, get your Wu-Tang name, edit the [course wiki people page](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/People) together, get to know each other.
+- Hour 2: **Introduction workshop** - get to know the course structure (this page!), sign up for arts.ac.uk GitHub, get [your Wu-Tang name](https://www.mess.be/inickgenwuname.php), edit the [course wiki people page](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/People) together, get to know each other, specifically:
+  - How you want people to address you?
+  - How you are feeling today?
+  - What course are you doing at UAL?
+  - What is your favourite song and muscian at the moment?
+  - What is your favourite writer and book at the moment?
+  - Who is your favourte artist at the moment?
+  - What is your favourite thing to do at the moment?
+  - What is your Instagram?
+I'm [@jgl](https://www.instagram.com/jgl/) - I follow back!
-- Hour 3: **Watch/listen 1** - absorb a pre-recorded lecture from me on Counting and Remembering, in preparation for next weeks session.
+- Hour 3: **Watch/listen 1** - use the course Moodle to absorb a pre-recorded [lecture from me on Counting and Remembering](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_01.html), in preparation for next weeks session.

 ## Week 2 - Monday 26th October 2020 (week 44 of 53) - Remote learning - Counting and Remembering

 - 1000-1100: **Explore/engage 1** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1100-1200: **Experiment/play 1** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - exploring p5.js website, forum, reference and examples.
-- 1200-1300: **Watch/listen 2** - absorb a pre-recorded lecture from me on Drawing and Colouring, in preparation for next weeks session.
+- 1200-1300: **Watch/listen 2** - use the course Moodle to absorb a pre-recorded [lecture from me on Drawing and Colouring](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_02.html), in preparation for next weeks session.

 ## Week 3 - Monday 2nd November 2020 (week 45 of 53) - Remote learning - Drawing and Colouring

 - 1000-1100: **Explore/engage 2** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1100-1200: **Experiment/play 2** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Color exercises and Graphic Elements exercises
-- 1200-1300: **Watch/listen 3** - absorb a pre-recorded lecture from me on Deciding, in preparation for next weeks session.
+- 1200-1300: **Watch/listen 3** - use the course Moodle to absorb a pre-recorded [lecture from me on Deciding](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_03.html), in preparation for next weeks session.

 ## Week 4 - Monday 9th November 2020 (week 46 of 53) - In person learning 2 - Deciding